Student's t-Distribution: On Measuring the Inter-Rater Reliability When the Observations are Scarce: On Observations of More Than One

 As we can see from this result, given the second measurement, we can significantly improve the confidence interval as compared to the single measurement.
 The two different judgements (observations) that we obtained reduce variance from 25\% of a single judgement (Section \ref{sec_single_observe}) to 9.96\% (7.91/79.42), i.e. more than two times narrower with an 80\% confidence setting.

 However, as in the previous example, this confidence interval is still relatively large.
 Can we tell anything about the translator passing or failing the 89\% PASS/FAIL threshold?
-The answer we can say is the sample mean is below 80\% and equals 79.42, so it is borderline FAIL.
+The answer is that since the sample mean is below 80\% and equals 79.42, the evaluation result is borderline FAIL.

 Ideally, we need a third measurement or even more observations to further improve this interval, but in a production setting, the additional data points are rarely obtained by repeated evaluations, due to the cost and time constraints required for such a process.